folio-org/folio-analytics/README.md

 existing query to use as a starting point and edit the query to create the desired output.
-The [LDP User Guide](https://github.com/folio-org/ldp/blob/master/doc/User_Guide.md) includes LDP-specific guidelines for query writing.
+The [LDP User Guide](https://github.com/folio-org/ldp/blob/master/doc/User_Guide.md) includes guidelines for query writing.

 ## Queries